-The Federal Migratory Bird Hunting and Conservation Stamp Art Contest is open to all U.S. Citizens, nationals and resident aliens who are at least 18 years of age by June 1, 2018.
+The contest is open to all U.S. citizens, nationals and resident aliens who are at least 18 years of age by June 1, 2021.

-One of the five or fewer waterfowl species selected each year must be the dominant feature of your entry (in the foreground and clearly the focus of attention).
-The eligible species for 2018 are:
+At least one of the five eligible waterfowl species must be the dominant feature of your entry (in the foreground and clearly the focus of attention).
+Eligible species for 2021 are: